Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 for some $\pot$.
 Then, the excess EPR is given by the regular EPR at the level of the coarse-grained fluxes,

-and the generalized free energy $\potopt$ is equal to the potential $\pot$ in Eq.~\eqref{eq:linf}.
-In many cases, $\potopt$ can be found directly by inspecting the linear system of equations~\eqref{eq:linf}, thus eliminating the need for numerical optimization.
-In essence, this technique was used to find $\potopt$ for the two-level MJP in the previous example, as in Eq.~\eqref{eq:mjp2optpot}.
-The same technique will be demonstrated in our analysis of the Brusselator in Section~\ref{sec:brusselator}.
+and $\potopt$ is equal to $\pot$ from Eq.~\eqref{eq:linf}.
+In such cases, $\potopt$ can be found directly by inspecting the linear system of equations~\eqref{eq:linf}, eliminating the need for numerical optimization.
+This technique was implicitly used to find $\potopt$ for the two-level MJP in the previous example, as in Eq.~\eqref{eq:mjp2optpot}.
+The same technique will be used in the Brusselator example in Section~\ref{sec:brusselator}.